Keith-PVL/keithmcintosh.github.io/tempposts/ 2015-03-11-sex-tips-from-history-the-sex-impulse-is-like--a-fiery-horse-1924.md

 ---
 layout: post
-title: 'Sex Tips From History: The Sex Impulse Is Like  A Fiery Horse (1924)'
+title: "Sex Tips From History: The Sex Impulse Is Like  A Fiery Horse (1924)"
 date: 11-Mar-2015
 categories: tbd
 ---